eclipse-sumo/sumo/docs/web/docs/Tutorials/ScenarioGuide.md

 ### Modifying an imported network via plain.xml

-Instead of patching individual elements you can also convert your network to plain.xml and modify the plain file and then re-assemble the network like this:
+Instead of patching individual elements, you can also convert your network to plain.xml, modify the plain file and then re-assemble the network like this:

 ```